the-method/podcast/README.md

-# podcast
+# themethod
-Episodes, edits, contributions to The Method.
+This is an open source, peer reviewed podcast about science.